AssemblyScript/wabt.js/README.md

 console.log(wast);
 ```

-The buildbot also publishes nightly versions once a day.
+The buildbot also publishes nightly versions once a day if there have been changes.
 The latest nightly can be installed through

 ```
 $> npm install wabt@nightly